Gaializm/aidd-assignment-5/README.md

 ### Performance
 - Optimized images and CSS
-- No JavaScript dependencies for fast loading
+- Minimal JavaScript (only for password validation)
 - Efficient CSS with custom properties
 - Responsive images with proper sizing